bentyeh/resources/bioinformatics/homer.md

   - *de novo* motifs: the threshold that results in the most significant enrichment
     - Reference: [http://homer.ucsd.edu/homer/introduction/motifDetails.html](http://homer.ucsd.edu/homer/introduction/motifDetails.html)

+- How are enriched known motifs reported?
+  - Background
+    - A [motif name in a HOMER database](http://homer.ucsd.edu/homer/motif/motifDatabase.html) consists of the transcription factor name and the source of the motif (i.e., GEO accession number or publication author).
+Since a transcription factor may bind multiple consensus sequences (each representing a distinct motif), distinct motifs may share the same motif name.
+    - Because of local optimization of seed motifs (see ["part 2" of motif local optimization](http://homer.ucsd.edu/homer/introduction/motifDetails.html)), a reported known motif (e.g., in knownResults.txt) may have a different consensus sequence than that of the known motif in the known motifs database (e.g., data/knownTFs/vertebrates/known.motifs).
+  - Conclusion: There is no fail-proof way to create a 1:1 mapping from enriched known motifs to the original known motif in the known motifs database.
+One potential solution is to filter by motif name, consensus sequence length, and then consensus sequence similarity.

 - [Unanswered] How *exactly* are the hypergeometric p-values calculated?
-  - I understand that the counts of sequences with motifs are estimated (see [Usage notes](#usage)).
+  - I understand that the counts of sequences with motifs are estimated (see [Usage](#usage)).
 However, the p-values I calculate using those counts is still different than what HOMER reports.
     - Example:

-- [Unanswered] To match a known motif result to the original known motif, is it sufficient to match motif name and consensus sequence (accounting for IUPAC nucleotide ambiguity codes)?
-  - In practice, this has been sufficient.
-  - Unclear if ["part 2" of motif local optimization](http://homer.ucsd.edu/homer/introduction/motifDetails.html) may change a nucleotide completely from the motif seed.

 - [Unanswered] What is the default background set?
   - Is it just data/promoters/[species].base?